Mater et magistra: Review of previous teaching

-He also mentioned a radio address given by Pope Pius XII on 1 June 1941, in which he had commemorated the 50th anniversary of Rerum Novarum and reiterated its message on subjects of the right use of material goods, work, and family.

 Clarifications and new aspects

 Common good seen as balance

 Mater et magistra frequently explains the common good as a desirable balance between different elements of the society or the economy.
 For example, a business must balance its unity of direction with the needs of its individual workers.
 Development and progress in the industrial, service, and agricultural sectors must balance.
 Individual freedom and initiative must balance with necessary action of the civil authority, including the appropriate public ownership of property, based on the principle of subsidiarity.
 Economic progress should balance with social progress, especially a reduction in inequality.

 Special concern for agriculture

 The Pope writes of the dignity of agricultural work, with the family farm held up as an ideal.
 A trend of people moving away from farms toward cities was partly due to economic growth, but also reflected depression in the occupation of farming and inadequate standards of living in rural areas.
 The Pope urged that measures be taken to restore balance between the agricultural sector and industry, as well as development of better facilities and services in rural areas so that "agricultural living standards approximate as closely as possible those enjoyed by city dwellers".